 Your acupuncturist can needle these points on you, or send you home with ear seeds and a chart so you can apply them yourself (or with the help of a friend).
 If you don’t have ear seeds on hand, my advice is to rub your ears, following the points in the diagram above.

 Although there are acupressure tools called ‘teishin‘ – sometimes with beautiful crystals and stones – you really only need your fingers, knuckles and elbows to do acupressure.
 You can also use the closed tip of a pen, or some of the ear seeds I mentioned above (you can even place them on points that aren’t in the ear!) to do acupressure.

 If you like, you can combine acupressure with essential oils such as the ones listed in this infographic about the Liver and Gallbladder.
-Some of my favorite combinations include Swimming Dragon healing oil, and Love Balm, from Kirsten at Angelica and Peony.
+Some of my favorite combinations include Swimming Dragon healing oil, and BeLoved Balm, from Kirsten at Angelica and Peony.
 A common ingredient in both of them is geranium essential oil, whose message, Kirsten tells us, is “I give and receive love with ease”.
 Who doesn’t need more of that in their life?!
-(FYI, Love Balm was a limited edition fundraiser and is no longer available.)

 Other self-care tips